shabin5785/Golang_notes/GO_1.md

 - A Go program is stored in one or more files whose names end in .go.
 Each file beg ins with a package de clarat ion that says what package the file is par t of.

+-The name of each package-le vel entity is visible not only throughout the source file that contains its declarat ion, but throughout all the files of the package.
+By contrast, local declarat ions are visible only within the function in which they are de clared and perhaps only within a smal l part of it

 -